Meijaz1/IS247Team2/README.md

 Editor - Mahrukh Eijaz

-Project Description: Our group intends to create a Library Management System that will address the real-world issue of libraries facing considerable issues in organizing collections, keeping track of items borrowed, and keeping accurate member information.
+Project Description: Our group intends to create a Library Management System that will address the real world issue that libraries are facing which consist of issues in organizing collections, keeping track of items borrowed, and keeping accurate member information.
 In this project, we intend to tackle these issues by developing a digital system that simplifies and automates library operations.